HTML-GUY0/Calculator/README.md

 # Calculator
-It is a Simple Scientific Calculator
+It is a Simple Calculator